LegendBegins/Overflow-Helper/README.md

 This is a simple buffer overflow helper script I originally wrote to make the process faster for the OSCP.

 This script automates initial overflow, offset discovery, bad character detection, and shellcode script generation.
 You just have to push a couple buttons and find the address of the instruction you want to jump to.
-And if it's more complex than that, it writes the shellcode script to a file for you to edit and fix all the non-trivialities (may be updated in the future to automate some non-trivialities). e.g. If you need to execute custom instructions (like modifying the stack pointer and jumping to it) before your shellcode, you're going to have to add that manually.
+And if if the exploitation process is more complex than that, it writes the shellcode script to a file for you to edit and fix all the non-trivialities (may be updated in the future to automate some non-trivialities). e.g. If you need to execute custom instructions (like modifying the stack pointer and jumping to it) before your shellcode, you're going to have to add that manually.

 <br />
 usage: BofHelper.py [-h] [-o FILE] [-b] host port